USEPA/WNTR/documentation/hydraulics.rst

 simulations.
 The WNTRSimulator includes the option to simulate leaks, and run hydraulic simulations in demand-driven or pressure dependent demand mode.

-As with the EpanetSimulator, the user can switch between DDA and PDA by setting the ``wn.options.hydraulic.demand_model`` option.
+As with the EpanetSimulator, the user can switch between DD and PDD by setting the ``wn.options.hydraulic.demand_model`` option.

 .. doctest::

-	>>> wn.options.hydraulic.demand_model = 'DDA'
+	>>> wn.options.hydraulic.demand_model = 'DD'
-	>>> wn.options.hydraulic.demand_model = 'PDA'
+	>>> wn.options.hydraulic.demand_model = 'PDD'

 A hydraulic simulation using the WNTRSimulator is run using the following code: